 The period to come after our Axial Age

-Many throughout the world community refuse to acknowledge this.
-They live in a cloud of optimism bias.
-Over past generations it has been their/our strength.
-But now it is becomming our enemy.
-Because of this optimism, few are able to grasp the fact that we have limited control over nature’s forces.
-For all our technological powers, we as a human civilization on this planet can not escape the thought that we are subject to those cosmic forces underlying our planet's reality.
+The world refuses to acknowledge this.
+Yes, a few enlightened individuals here and there, but they with only limited influence.
+The general population lives in a cloud of optimism bias.
+Over past generations it has been our strength.
+But now it has become our enemy.
+Because of this bias, few are able to grasp the fact that we humans have only limited control over Nature.
+For all our technological powers, we cannot escape the reality that we are subject to planetary forces beyond our control.

-One planetary reality is that we cannot have exponential population growth.
-Earth’s supplies of habitable land, fresh water, arable soil, mineral resources will not be able to satisfy our needs.
+One reality we refuse to face is that we must reduce our population size.
+Earth’s supplies of habitable land, fresh water, arable soil, mineral resources at the present level are not able to satisfy our needs.

-Another is that unfettered operation of capital markets can not continue.
-They have now grown to a size where they are energizing ecologically destructive forces of a magnitude never before been seen in the history of our species.
+Another reality we refuse to face is that Capital markets have grown to a size where they are energizing ecologically destructive forces of a magnitude never before seen in human history.
+Negative externalities need to be measured and priced in up front so as to discourage, temper, or at the extreme eliminate trade.

-And we could gone on with so many others.
+And we could go on with many others.

-The Cosmos is saying to Homo sapiens, using the unforgiving language of nature; you must change the way you think and the way you live and you must do it now.
+Planet Earth is saying to Homo sapiens, using its unforgiving evolutionary language of rejection; you must change the way you think and the way you live and you must do it now.

 Is there a way for us to break out of this downward spiral?
 There is.
-We must examine existing Axial Age patterns of thought wrongly conceived and believed today to be "inherent truths."
-We must reinvent much of what we believe to be the sacred.
-We must change the way we think about everything; our lifestyles, our economics, our political systems, our social systems, our religions, ourselves.
+First we must examine many of those existing Axial Age patterns of thought believed today to be "inherent truths" that have become our enemy.
+The task will be daunting.
+It will require us to reinvent much of what we have believed to be sacred.
+We will have to change the way we think about everything; our lifestyles, our economics, our political systems, our social systems, our religions, ourselves.

-Today’s proposed patchwork of repairs and technological fixes will not suffice.
-A totally new societal design is called for; one leading to an entirely new societal structure, a design that can act in concert with nature itself.
-This will require a new architecture calling a total metamorphosis of the human mind.
+Today’s patchwork of repairs and technological fixes will not suffice.
+A totally new societal design is called for; one leading to an entirely new societal structure, a structure designed whereby human activity can act in concert with nature itself.
+It will require a total metamorphosis of the twenty-first century human mind.

-This new design can not be implemented without first understanding our basic Axial Age weakness.
-That Age was one that changed our relationship to Planet Earth.
-The former horizontal transcendental relationship that had successfully guided our biological evolutionary development for millions of years moved to the rear.
+This new design cannot be implemented without first examining the core of our Axial Age weakness.
+It was a weakness that allowed us to alter our understanding of our relationship to Planet Earth and Planet Earth’s relationship to us.
+The former horizontal transcendental relationship that had successfully guided our biological evolutionary development was abandoned.
+We moved away from an understanding of what we biologically and ecologically are.

 Solving the Riddle: Why do we think the way we do?
 Why are we what we are?